 Back in the ’90s, the magazine Language Today published an article by George Weber that analyzed the world’s most influential languages.
-It was an interesting analysis, because it accounted for “influence” of a language in a number of ways.
+It was an interesting analysis because it accounted for the “influence” of a language in a number of ways.

 For example, Chinese has the most speakers in the world, but it ranks 6 on the list.
 The formula also takes into account the number of secondary speakers of a language (of which Chinese, a relatively complex language, has few), as well as other factors, such as the economic power of countries that use the language.

 The article also highlights the societal differences that have influenced these rankings.
 Weber argues that French is one of the most aggressively promoted languages in the world, and its knowledge often carries a certain prestige (though less so now that English has become the more frequent common denominator in an international setting).